K-cermak/Proxmox-FTP-Syncer/INSTALL.md

 - Connect to Proxmox (bare metal) via SSH or through the service in Proxmox.
 - Update the package list: `apt-get update`
 - Install vsftpd: `apt-get install vsftpd`
 - Go to the configuration file: `nano /etc/vsftpd.conf`.
-Instead of nano, you can use another text editor ().
+Instead of nano, you can use another text editor.
 - Set the configuration according to the following example.
 If the line does not exist, add it.
 If it exists, uncomment it and modify it if needed.

 ```